Edward Williams (composer): Life on Earth

 The BBC's Life On Earth documentary, first broadcast in 1979, heralded a new genre of nature programming, and the avant-garde and pioneering music was pivotal to the programme's impact.
-It featured VCS 3 synthesisers alongside flute, harp, clarinet, strings, percussion, providing an evocative counterpoint to the visuals and Attenborough's commentary.
+It featured VCS 3 synthesisers alongside flute, harp, clarinet, strings, percussion, providing an evocative counterpoint to the visuals and David Attenborough's commentary.
 Williams and his orchestra intricately crafted the music scene-by-scene to reflect the imagery on-screen.
 In one sequence examining the flight of birds, the instrumentation mirrors each new creature's appearance.
 A private recording of just 100 copies was produced on vinyl in 1979, but a commercial release had to await the interest of Jonny Trunk of Trunk Records, who issued the first commercially available recording in 2009.

 During the composition for Life on Earth, Williams mentored the film composer Martin Kiszko who then assisted him.
 (William Goodchild was a subsequent assistant).
 Following its success, Williams worked on the soundtrack for the three-part ecological series “Earth” for Thames Television and a series of Channel 4 television biographies of Goya, Gillray, Mary Wollstonecraft and Pushkin.